Articles

 “The beautiful thing about financial modeling is if you set it up in a well-structured way, you will be able to apply any of these techniques to your drivers and then show all the possible outcomes of your financial model,” Fairhurst concludes.

-Fairhurst further demonstrates how to build a rolling forecast, including dynamic formulas and dynamic seasonal linear trends (using FORECAST functions), in AFP’s DIY Automation Quick Study video.
-Watch it here.
+Fairhurst further demonstrates how to build a rolling forecast, including dynamic formulas and dynamic seasonal linear trends (using FORECAST functions), in AFP’s DIY Automation Quick Study video series.

 Copyright © 2024 Association for Financial Professionals, Inc.